Battle of Okinawa: Southern Okinawa

 Shuri Castle had been shelled by the battleship USS Mississippi for three days before this advance.
 The 32nd Army withdrew to the south and thus the Marines had an easy task of securing Shuri Castle.
 The castle, however, was outside the 1st Marine Division's assigned zone, and only frantic efforts by the commander and staff of the 77th Infantry Division prevented an American airstrike and artillery bombardment which would have resulted in many friendly fire casualties.

+On 29 May a Confederate flag was raised over Shuri Castle, before being removed and replaced by a US flag three days later on orders of General Buckner; himself the son of a Confederate General.

 The Japanese retreat, although harassed by artillery fire, was conducted with great skill at night and aided by the monsoon storms.
 The 32nd Army was able to move nearly 30,000 personnel into its last defense line on the Kiyan Peninsula, which ultimately led to the greatest slaughter on Okinawa in the latter stages of the battle, including the deaths of thousands of civilians.
 In addition, there were 9,000 IJN troops supported by 1,100 militia, with approximately 4,000 holed up at the underground headquarters on the hillside overlooking the Okinawa Naval Base in the Oroku Peninsula, east of the airfield.

 On 4 June, elements of the 6th Marine Division launched an amphibious assault on the peninsula.
 The 4,000 Japanese sailors, including Admiral Ōta, all committed suicide within the hand-built tunnels of the underground naval headquarters on 13 June.
 By 17 June, the remnants of Ushijima's shattered 32nd Army were pushed into a small pocket in the far south of the island to the southeast of Itoman.